Energy

 - All energy production impacts the environment.
 Therefore, we have to use the energy in the most efficient manner.
 We must exploit the vast potential of energy efficiency.

-- Fossil energy sources are limited and results in greenhouse gas emissions when burned.
+- Fossil energy sources are limited.
+The burning of fossil fuels is the main driver of greenhouse gas emissions and global climate change.
 If we use these energy sources, greenhouse gas emissions must be captured and stored.

 - Nuclear power poses such a large risk to the environment that it should be eliminated.
 Nuclear power is not climate friendly.
 Greenhouse gas emissions associated with nuclear power produces emissions comparable to those of a gas power plant, because of the intense use of fossil fuels during the processes involved in mining, conversion, enrichment, transportation and construction.